Advice on Crafting a Strong, Compelling Curatorial Proposal

 Clearly describe the exhibition plan: ie. how will viewers experience the work?
 Think about the scale of the gallery space.
 We strongly recommend you come see the space before submitting your application or visit our Vimeo channel for video documentation of past exhibitions.

 Ask questions.
-If a part of your proposal hinges on something related to the space: hanging from the ceiling, or building a false floor, or painting everything black, send us a short email asking if it’s possible, and we’re happy to let you know.
+If a part of your proposal hinges on something related to the space: hanging from the ceiling, or building a false floor, send us a short email asking if it’s possible, and we’re happy to let you know.
 Proposals are often rejected because they aren’t realistic for our space.

 Think about the diversity of the artwork you’re including.
 When seen as thumbnails, do all the works look the same?
 Oftentimes we see proposals where the artwork is all so similar, we can’t tell that it’s made by different artists, which does a disservice to the work.